If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 Teaching provision in History has been assessed by the Quality Assurance Agency for Higher Education and achieved the highest possible rating of 'commendable' in all aspects.
 In addition, at the last RAE (Research Assessment Exercise) whereby research quality is audited by external auditors, History was commended for the international quality of its research.

-The School of Arts and Humanities has an established tradition of interdisciplinary teaching up to and beyond Master’s level and of close teaching and research collaborations with the School of Natural Sciences, embodied in the Centre for Environmental History and Policy.
+The Faculty of Arts and Humanities has an established tradition of interdisciplinary teaching up to and beyond Master’s level and of close teaching and research collaborations with the Faculty of Natural Sciences, embodied in the Centre for Environment, Heritage and Policy.

 The course is delivered by an interdisciplinary team who possess strong connections with a range of historical and archaeological sector employers, and heritage and tourism industries, including members who have recent experience working within or for the heritage sector nationally and internationally.
 Individual team members have significant connections with national agencies and charities within the historic and built environment fields of the heritage sector and have served on NGOs and advisory councils in those areas.
-Others have close professional links with the communications and media sector, including specialists in travel writing and travel journalism, PR and marketing.
 Contacts are also strong with natural heritage agencies including National Parks authorities, Scottish Natural Heritage/Natural England, and leading conservation charities nationally and internationally.

 The academic subjects contributing to this course have a range of academic expertise in the area of cultural and natural heritage, and the interpretation and communication of heritage significance to broad audiences.
 Innovative course development within the departments is nurtured by a strong research ethos sustained by the staff.
 The host department, History, has a strong focus on historic built environment, environmental impacts on cultural landscapes, computer applications for management of historical data, scripting of historical content for heritage interpretation and, in association with colleagues in Natural Sciences, remote sensing technologies and GIS applications for historical/archaeological and natural environment data.